Aimann/rsb-align-pub/README.md

 3. Map the reads to the reference genome using bowtie or bowtie2.
 ![Overview](overview.jpg)
 4. Parse the mapping results and count the reads for each feature.
-5. Normalize the counts using DESeq2 size factors (optional).
-6. Generate a summary report and output files.

 # Installation